 - To see how your performance on an admissions test might compare with that of others applying to college.

 - To enter the competition for scholarships from the National Merit Scholarship Corporation.

 - To help prepare for the SAT.
 You can become familiar with the kinds of questions and the exact directions you will see on the SAT.

 - To receive information from colleges when you check "yes" to Student Search Service.

 YOU SHOULD DEFINITELY TAKE THE PSAT/NMSQT IN YOUR JUNIOR YEAR.

 Many students benefit by taking it earlier, typically in their sophomore year.
 Sophomores will be provided with a sophomore percentile so that they can compare their performance to other sophomores who are also planning on going to college.
 If you take it earlier, recognize that the PSAT/NMSQT is a junior-level test, so don't get discouraged if your score is low.
 Your score will usually increase as your years of study increase.
 If younger students focus on the skills, not the score, they can work to improve those skills.
 This will help improve performance in high school, as well as better prepare them for college, the junior-year PSAT/NMSQT, and the SAT. http://www.collegeboard.com/student/testing/psat/about.html

 Here is information from the National Merit website:

 Learn more about the importance of the upcoming PSAT/NMSQT.
-There is more good information about scholarship qualification on this site and how the school can facilitate students if they are unable to take the test on the assigned date.
+There is more good information about scholarship qualifications on this site.

 How to Enter